Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 • Pay a higher price: Willingness to pay more than for conventional meat ranged from 26% to 45%, with blue packaging having the most appeal.

-→ Takeaway: In the US, orange packaging stood out as a frontrunner and is the most likely color to induce a willingness to try plant-based meat products as well as make them a regular purchase.
+→ Takeaway: In the US, orange packaging stood out as a frontrunner and is the most likely colour to induce a willingness to try plant-based meat products as well as make them a regular purchase.
 Blue packaging was particularly effective in inducing a willingness to pay a premium for these products.

 Actionable insights